-A milestone was reached at the David A. Straz, Jr. Manatee Hospital, having taken in more than 300 manatees since 1991.
+A milestone was reached at the David A. Straz, Jr. Manatee Critical Care Center, having taken in more than 300 manatees since 1991.

 The Zoo is named Nonprofit of the Year (Environment and Animals), by Tampa Bay Business Journals.

-A 12,000 square foot Veterinary Hospital and 2,000 square foot Animal Commissary was completed with funding from the New Horizons Campaign.
+The 12,000 square foot Catherine Lowry Straz Veterinary Hospital and 2,000 square foot Animal Commissary was completed with funding from the New Horizons Campaign.

 A 2-year graduate clinical fellowship was established with the University of Florida, College of Veterinary Medicine, combining clinical training in zoological and aquatic medicine with graduate study in manatee health and conservation.